jwulf/joshwulf.com/content/blog/2020/05/five-lessons.md

 Use `const` for _everything_.
 Anything that is left is part of a state machine, and should be encapsulated.

-Understand that arrays and objects, and should be declared as `const`, even if you push to them.
-And if you push to an array, it's a state machine.
+Understand that arrays and objects are _object references_, and should be declared as `const`.
+It's a common misconception that the array contents are immutable if declared as `const`.

+The object reference of an array is unchanged, even if you modify _the contents_ of the array.
+And if you push to an array, it's a _state machine_ - so you should refer to the next point.

 See the article [Shun the Mutant](https://www.joshwulf.com/blog/2020/02/shun-the-mutant/) on my blog.

 ### 1. Global Mutable State

-Any genuine variables represent actual mutable state - which is rare in a program.
+Any genuine variables in a program represent actual mutable state - which is rare in a program.
 Things like time, the state of the network connection, a current score, are variables.
-And they belong in state machines with immutable-value returning interfaces.
+And they belong in state machines with immutable-value-returning interfaces.
 See [01-global-mutable-state.js](https://github.com/jwulf/five-things-from-stackoverflow-brisjs/blob/master/01-global-mutable-state.js), and the article [Avoid Global State]( https://www.joshwulf.com/blog/2020/02/avoid-global-state/) on my blog.

 ### 2. Loops